patrickhammond/Presentation-AndroidSupportAnnotations/README.md

 https://www.youtube.com/embed/rX7wtNOkuHo

 I don’t like to hear Nelson mocking me, so I aggressively look for ways to eliminate bugs.
-Mostly, I just don’t like bugs.

 ## Setup